dogweather/forkful/content/en/javascript/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in JavaScript often pertains to creating and saving data in a simple, readable format for logging, exporting user input, or configuration purposes.
-This functionality is crucial for applications that need to persist data beyond the lifetime of the application process, providing a way to store and later retrieve or share information.

 ## How to:
 In a Node.js environment, you can use the built-in `fs` (File System) module to write text files.
 This example demonstrates writing text to a file asynchronously: